+We have a separately standing Audit Committee established in accordance with Section 3(a)(58)(A) of the Exchange Act.
 The purpose of the Audit Committee is set forth in the Audit Committee charter.
 The Audit Committee's primary duties and responsibilities are to:

 - Appoint or replace, compensate and oversee the outside auditors for the purpose of preparing or issuing an audit report or related work or performing other audit, review or attest services for us.
-The outside auditors will report directly to the Audit Committee. - Pre-approve all auditing services and permitted non-audit services (including the fees and terms thereof) to be performed for us by our outside auditors, subject to de minimis exceptions which are approved by the Audit Committee prior to the completion of the audit. - Review and discuss with management and the outside auditors the annual audited and quarterly unaudited financial statements, our disclosures under the section entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations" and the selection, application and disclosure of critical accounting policies and practices used in such financial statements. - Review and approve all related party transactions. - Discuss with management and the outside auditors significant financial reporting issues and judgments made in connection with the preparation of our financial statements, including any significant changes in our selection or application of accounting principles, any major issues as to the adequacy of our internal controls and any special steps adopted in light of material control deficiencies.
+The outside auditors will report directly to the Audit Committee. - Pre-approve all auditing services and permitted non-audit services (including the fees and terms thereof) to be performed for us by our outside auditors, subject to de minimis exceptions which are approved by the Audit Committee prior to the completion of the audit. - Review and discuss with management and the outside auditors the annual audited and quarterly unaudited financial statements, our disclosures under the section entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations" and the selection, application and disclosure of critical accounting policies and practices used in such financial statements. - Review and approve all related party transactions as defined under Item 404(a) of Regulation S-K. - Discuss with management and the outside auditors significant financial reporting issues and judgments made in connection with the preparation of our financial statements, including any significant changes in our selection or application of accounting principles, any major issues as to the adequacy of our internal controls and any special steps adopted in light of material control deficiencies.

-The Audit Committee consists of Christopher Laitala, Adam Feinstein and Brent Turner.
-Messr.
-Feinstein is both an independent director and an "audit committee financial expert" within the meaning of Item 407 of Regulation S-K, and serves as chair of the audit committee.
-In addition, Messr.
-Turner is also an independent director within the meaning of Item 407 of Regulation S-K. Messr.
-Laitala is an "affiliated person" under Rule 10A-3 of the Exchange Act and therefore does not meet the independence criteria for audit committee membership pursuant to NASDAQ rules.
-We are permitted to phase in our compliance with the independent audit committee requirements set forth in NASDAQ rules and relevant Exchange Act rules as follows: (i) one independent member at the time of listing, (ii) a majority of independent members within 90 days of listing and (iii) all independent members within one year of listing.
-We expect that, within one year of our listing on NASDAQ, Messr.
-Laitala will have resigned from our Audit Committee and an independent director for audit committee purposes (as determined under NASDAQ rules and Exchange Act rules) will have been added to the Audit Committee.
-A copy of the Audit Committee charter, which satisfies the applicable standards of the SEC and NASDAQ, is available on the "Investors-Corporate Governance" page of our website at www.surgerypartners.com.
+The Audit Committee consists of Brent Turner, Teresa DeLuca and Adam Feinstein.
+Mr. Feinstein is both an independent director and an "audit committee financial expert" within the meaning of Item 407 of Regulation S-K, and serves as chair of the audit committee.
+In addition, Mr. Turner and Ms. DeLuca are also independent directors within the meaning of Item 407 of Regulation S-K. A copy of the Audit Committee charter, which satisfies the applicable standards of the SEC and NASDAQ, is available on the "Investors-Corporate Governance" page of our website at www.surgerypartners.com.